jina-ai/jina/docs/fundamentals/k8s.md

 (kubernetes-docs)=
 # Kubernetes Support

-Jina is a cloud native framework and therefore run natively and easily on Kubernetes.
+Jina is a cloud-native framework and therefore runs natively and easily on Kubernetes.
 Deploying a Jina Flow on Kubernetes is actually the recommended way to use Jina in production.

-A {class}`~jina.Flow` is composed of different microservices called {class}`~jina.Executor`s which natively run in container.
-This mean that Kubernetes can natively take over the lifetime management of Executors.
+A {class}`~jina.Flow` is composed of different microservices called {class}`~jina.Executor`s which natively run in containers.
+This means that Kubernetes can natively take over the lifetime management of Executors.

-Deploying a {class}`~jina.Flow` on Kubernetes means wrapping these microservices container in the appropriate K8s abstraction (Deployment, StatefulSet, ...) expose them internally via K8s Service and connecting them together by passing the right set of parameters.
+Deploying a {class}`~jina.Flow` on Kubernetes means wrapping these microservice containers in the appropriate K8s abstraction (Deployment, StatefulSet, and so on), exposing them internally via K8s service and connecting them together by passing the right set of parameters.

 ## Automatically translate a Flow to Kubernetes concept